mroberts1/BOOTSTRA.386/manual/index.md

 We widely agreed this is the only viable way forward.
 We aren't large enough to command a position in every meaningful place in the marketplace so we must carve out our own.

 ## Abort?
 90 days is hardly enough time to finish a complex computer program but it is enough to expect to see some movement.
 The difference between doing something and getting things done is the direction of that movement.
 The path taken makes the product as much as the people taking it.
-As a porject manager in a corporate structure my job is not to choose the destination but instead, to try to find a way to get there.
+As a project manager in a corporate structure my job is not to choose the destination but instead, to try to find a way to get there.

 This all sounds abstract and it is.
 Fred Brooks, of IBM OS/360 fame, coined software as "pure thought stuff".
 Building is making manifest things imagined.
 There's tons of ambiguities, problems, and miscommunications.
 Engineers are the ultimate Monkey's Paw and we find out how some ideas are only compelling as long as they remain imagined but once they become real, we have no interest.